 You don’t have to do any manual work to start using our product.
 You can, however, be sure we always follow the best practices and highest quality standards to keep your email communication safe.

-Learn more about using email connectors for add-on integration on TechNet
+Learn more about using email connectors for add-on integration in Microsoft documentation

 Read about security mechanisms we use on Microsoft Partner blog